3 Accessing Data and Making Your First Plot

 geom_point()

-You can notice a few things about ggplot from the code used to produce the above figure.
+You should notice a few things about ggplot from the code used to produce the above figure.
 First, ggplot works by building figures in steps.
 We call these layers.
 Second, we add layers (literally) by using the + operator.
-While normally we use this for addition (i.e., 2 + 2) when we use ggplot the + acts a lot like this thing called a pipe operator (%>% or for later versions of R |>).
+While normally we use this for addition (i.e., 2 + 2) when we use ggplot the + acts a lot like a pipe operator (%>% or for later versions of R |>).
 Basically, the + in ggplot just tells R that we want to add a new set of commands or instructions for creating a plot.

-More formally, the ggplot workflow looks like:
+More formally, the ggplot workflow looks like this:

 1. Feed ggplot data.